FAQ – Frequently Asked Questions

-All payments and reports are all managed by our content partner Blue Pie Records USA and report and paid through the reports console at www.bluepiedata.com
+All payments and reports are all managed by our content partner Blue Pie Records USA and reported on and paid through the reports console at www.bluepiedata.com

 I am an Australian artist, do I have to issue a GST tax invoice to be paid my royalties ?

 Yes you do.
 As the royalties and license fees accumulate you will be provided all this information via your reports console at www.bluepiedata.com.
 Once your account has over $50 in credit you can request a payment to be made.
-You will need to invoice for the payment and not that this includes GST.
+You will need to invoice for the payment and this does not include GST.
 If you have payment due to you of $50 then you will invoice a total of $50 + GST of $5.
 Blue Pie Productions Australia will recover the GST payment with their BAS lodgement each quarter.